By Mia Smith | Jewelry & Gemstone Expert | Last Updated: February 2026

 Round Diamond Pros

-Maximum brilliance and sparkle
+Maximum brilliance and sparkle — unmatched by any other shape

-Timeless and classic appeal
+Timeless and universally flattering classic appeal

-Hides inclusions and color well
+Hides inclusions and color well — more forgiving on lower grades

 Round Diamond Cons

-Higher price per carat
+Higher price per carat than most fancy shapes

-Smaller face-up size for the same weight
+Smaller face-up size compared to cushion at the same carat weight

 Cushion Diamond Pros

-Romantic, vintage appearance
+Romantic, vintage appearance with soft, unique character

-Looks larger for the same carat weight
+Looks larger face-up for the same carat weight

-More affordable than round diamonds
+More affordable than round diamonds per carat

 Cushion Diamond Cons

-Sparkle varies by cut quality
+Sparkle quality varies significantly by cut quality — research carefully

-Shows color more easily
+Shows color more easily — requires a higher color grade

 Who Should Choose a Round Diamond vs a Cushion Diamond?

 Choose a round diamond if you love traditional elegance, maximum sparkle, and long-term value.
-It’s perfect for buyers who want a timeless engagement ring that never goes out of style.
+It's perfect for buyers who want a timeless engagement ring that never goes out of style.
+Browse our round moissanite engagement rings and round lab grown diamond rings.

-Choose a cushion diamond if you’re drawn to vintage charm, unique character, and a softer glow.
+Choose a cushion diamond if you're drawn to vintage charm, unique character, and a softer glow.
 Cushion cuts are ideal for buyers who want something distinctive without sacrificing beauty.
+Explore our cushion moissanite engagement rings and cushion lab grown diamond rings.

 Your personal style should guide your decision more than trends.
+If you're still unsure, try our engagement ring style quiz to find the perfect match.

 Expert Tips for Buying the Right Cut Diamond

-Compare diamonds in multiple lighting conditions
+Compare diamonds in multiple lighting conditions: indoor, outdoor, and dim light

 Frequently Asked Questions (FAQs)